yuliakhor/meta-analysis-virtual-reality/README.md

 A meta-analytic project that examined the effect of high-immersion virtual reality environments on language learners' socio-emotional variables, including motivation, anxiety, engagement, and self-efficacy.

 ## Citation
+Khoruzhaya Y, Moranski K, Neuenschwander A, Ziegler N. (2026).
+The effect of high-immersion virtual reality environments on L2 learners’ socio-emotional variables: A meta-analysis.
+ReCALL, 38(3), 420-436. doi:10.1017/S0958344026100548.

 ## Project Overview
 The effect of high-immersion virtual reality (HiVR) on second language (L2) learners’ socio-emotional responses has gained increasing attention in recent years, though findings remain mixed.
-This study metaanalyzed 18 primary studies (31 effect sizes, n = 996) published between 2019 and 2024 to examine (a) the overall effect of HiVR on L2 learners’ socio-emotional variables as compared with low-immersion (2D) language instruction and (b) the extent to which this effect varies as a function of three groups of
+This study meta-analyzed 18 primary studies (31 effect sizes, n = 996) published between 2019 and 2024 to examine (a) the overall effect of HiVR on L2 learners’ socio-emotional variables as compared with low-immersion (2D) language instruction and (b) the extent to which this effect varies as a function of three groups of